 Paperlike screen protector uses such stuff on its surface that makes the surface with a bit fraction that you may face when rubbing a paper.
 And that is where the Paperlike is noteworthy that can give you the real feeling of writing on a paper.

 In addition to this, the new version Paperlike 2 comes with Nanodots technology built on its surface.
 There are tiny beads as known as microbeads that are spread with fine distribution all over the protector’s surface.

 So, what special do these microbeads do?
-These create friction resulting in your pencil or stylus vibrates like you have while writing on paper.
-Now, that makes something worth dealing.
+These create friction resulting in your pencil or stylus vibrating like you have while writing on paper.
+Now, that makes something worth dealing with.

 According to Paperlike,